How-to guides for common scenarios that use Azure Information Protection

 For example, a methodology with best practices for business decision makers and IT implementers:

 Don't see your scenario listed?
-Check the Deployment roadmap for a full list of planning and deployment steps.
+Check the Deployment roadmaps for a full list of planning and deployment steps.

 If you're new to Azure Information Protection, review What is Azure Information Protection? for a quick introduction to the service before you begin your deployment.